google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/type_selection_for_ar_vr/content.md

 So far in [this series](/module/using_type_in_ar_and_vr), we’ve discussed various aspects of [typography](/glossary/typography) in AR/VR.
-Now let's focus on considerations to keep in mind when selecting [Latin](/glossary/latin) [typefaces](/glossary/typeface) and [setting type](/glossary/typesetting) in AR/VR applications.
+Now let’s focus on considerations to keep in mind when selecting [Latin](/glossary/latin) [typefaces](/glossary/typeface) and [setting type](/glossary/typesetting) in AR/VR applications.
 This information can also feed into the design of new typefaces that are better suited for AR/VR.

 ## Counters

-[Counters](/glossary/counter) are the enclosed or partially enclosed circular or curved negative space (white space) in [characters](/glossary/character) such as “c”, “d”, and “o.”
+[Counters](/glossary/counter) are the enclosed or partially enclosed circular or curved negative spaces (white space) in [characters](/glossary/character) such as “c”, “d”, and “o.”
-Aperture: The partially enclosed, somewhat rounded negative space in some characters such as “n,” “C,” “S,” the lower part of “e,” or the upper part of a double-storey “a.”
-Specifically, it’s the opening of the counter space.
+Apertures are the partially enclosed, somewhat rounded negative spaces in some characters such as “n,” “C,” “S,” the lower part of “e,” or the upper part of a double-storey “a;” essentially, the opening of the counter space.

 <figure>